nrjdalal/smart-registry/README.md

 <br/>

-Manual maintenance of `registry.json` files can lead to errors due to missing dependencies or files, or wrongful addition of unnecessary ones. `Smart Registry` reduces these risks by automating the detection and generation of the necessary `registry.json` and `r/<registry-item>.json` entries, making registry management more efficient.
+Manual maintenance of `registry.json` files can lead to errors due to missing dependencies or files, or wrongful addition of unnecessary ones. `Smart Registry` reduces these risks by automating the detection and generation of the all-in-one `r/registry.json` and `r/<registry-item>.json` entries, making registry management more efficient.

 ## Table of Contents